-Music & Healing
+Music And Healing

-Using Music to Promote Healing
+Using Music Therapy To Promote Healing

 In addition to helping musicians with unique medical issues, the Music & Medicine Center at University Hospitals Neurological Institute is dedicated to enhancing the patient experience through the healing power of music.

 Research and anecdotal evidence proves the value of music therapy in the hospital setting to be beneficial to patients.
 Music therapy teams at University Hospitals have witnessed extraordinary results, including individuals waking from a coma during music therapy.

 When possible, we use music as a medical treatment both for musicians and others.
 This is accomplished through:

 - Musical performances by patient, physician and professional ensembles

 - Collaboration with music therapists to enhance healing and promote wellness